hove-io/navitia/documentation/navitia.io/source/integration.rst

 Navitia documentation: v1 interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. contents:: Index

 Overview
 ========

 This document describes how to call navitia via the v1 interface, and the returned resources.
+You can read our lexicon at https://github.com/OpenTransport/vocabulary/blob/master/vocabulary.md

 Endpoint
 ********